 John wants to enjoy his favorite meal after the holiday feast, but the traffic is too severe to risk leaving the house.
 Or perhaps John just wants to spend the evening at home.
 Instead, he grabs a bag of Ramen and forgoes his favored Italian fare.
 Both lose out on the experience and enjoyment, not to mention the interaction that generates profit in the food industry.
 But what if it was changed to a delivery experience?

 People still need to eat during any disruption, and they always want their favorite meals.
 However, the way they go about getting that food has changed drastically in 2020.
 And it’s going to keep changing.
-The decrease in guests going on-premise was evident well before 2020’s disruptions spurred digital ordering solutions ushering in the era of food delivery services.
+The decrease in guests going on-premise was evident well before 2020’s disruptions spurred digital food ordering systems ushering in the era of food delivery services.
 For restaurants and other venues to survive, delivering and ordering online must be efficient and satisfying.

 Servicing Changes to Food Delivery Are Expected